mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 separate questionable decisions based on reasoned justification and questionable decisions based on flawed heuristics like "simplicity" or effort.

-We have the general cases that people mention for all programming languages:
+We have the general failure modes that people mention for all programming
+languages:

 *   "This test doesn't pass, so let's disable it"
 *   "Let's feed this test junk data so it will pass."
 *   "Let's have this function detect if it's in a test environment and behave differently if it is."

 But here are some that I feel are specific to working with LLMs in Haskell.